If you have received a post card asking you to renew in person, you must do so. The only exception to this is made for active-duty military members.

 It is your responsibility to renew your license on time whether you receive a notice or not.
 Please keep your address current with us.
 See Address Changes.
 A postal forwarding order is not sufficient.

 You may renew early at any DMV office in Nevada.
 We encourage early renewals for military members and others who may be out of the state for an extended period.

-Nevada is transitioning to licenses that will be valid for eight years instead of four.
+Nevada is transitioning to licenses that are valid for eight years instead of four.

 The new expiration terms do not apply to licenses with a shorter term issued to immigrants and certain other motorists.

-Veterans with an honorable discharge may have a designator placed on their license next to the license number.
+Veterans with an honorable discharge may have a designation placed on their license next to the license number.
 See the picture above.
-Bring your DD-214 discharge form to your next renewal or mail a copy with a mailed renewal.
+Bring your evidence of honorable discharge to your next renewal or mail a copy with a mailed renewal.
 Visit archives.gov to obtain a copy of your DD-214 or other evidence of honorable discharge.

 CDL holders must renew in person.
 All medical certificates issued on or after May 21, 2014, must be issued only by examiners listed in the National Registry of Certified Medical Examiners.
 See Commercial Licensing.